RoadieHQ/marketing-site/content/docs/integrations/pulumi/index.md

 ### Add the plugin to the UI

-The Pulumi plugin provides two components which can be added to the Backstage UI.
-You must be a Backstage admin to add components to the UI.
+The Pulumi plugin provides two components which can be added to the Roadie UI.
+You must be a Roadie admin to add components to the UI.

 The `EntityPulumiCard` and `EntityPulumiMetdataCard` components can be [added to catalog dashboards](/docs/getting-started/updating-the-ui/#updating-dashboards).
 These